msg-CareerPaths/spring-training/chapters/300-spring-boot.md

 >
 > Extract the generated `zip` file into the previously cloned repository.
 Import this project into your IDE.
 You can delete the `mvnw`, `mvnw.cmd` and `.mvn` files / folders as you have Maven in the IDE anyway.
 >
-> Install [pgAdmin](https://www.sqlshack.com/an-overview-of-pgadmin-postgresql-management-tool/) on your computer which will provide you a way to query and manage your database.

 Further Resources:
 - [Spring Boot Reference](https://docs.spring.io/spring-boot/docs/2.1.4.RELEASE/reference/html/index.html) - Parts I and II